cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 Once you are able to access the nginx via the `NodePort`, take a look at the pod and the service.
 Determine the label as well as the corresponding selectors.
 Now remove the label from the pod: `kubectl label pod <your-pod> --overwrite <your-label-key>-` and try again to access the nginx via the `NodePort`.
 Most likely this won't work anymore.

-Finally, clean-up and remove the pod as well as the service you created in step 4.
+Finally, clean up and remove the pod as well as the service you created in step 4.

 ## Troubleshooting
 In case your service is not routing traffic properly, run `kubectl describe service <service-name>` and check, if the list of `Endpoints` contains at least 1 IP address.
 The number of addresses should match the replica count of the deployment it is supposed to route traffic to.